 Functional requirements for INS displays include:

-All essential information should be displayed clearly and continuously;
+All essential information should be displayed clearly and continuously.

-Additional navigational information may be displayed, but should not mask, obscure or degrade essential information required for the display by its primary task, as specified in these performance standards;
+Additional navigational information may be displayed, but should not mask, obscure or degrade essential information required for the display by its primary task, as specified in these performance standards.

-The INS should be capable of displaying data available from the sensors;
+The INS should be capable of displaying data available from the sensors.

-The information should be displayed together with the indication of its source (sensor data, result of calculation or manual input), unit of measurement and status, including mode;
+The information should be displayed together with the indication of its source (sensor data, result of calculation or manual input), unit of measurement and status, including mode.

-Display and update of essential information available in the equipment as well as safety-related automatic functions should not be inhibited due to operation of the equipment;
+Display and update of essential information available in the equipment as well as safety-related automatic functions should not be inhibited due to operation of the equipment.

-Default display configurations and operational modes including user-defined display modes (i.e., pre-defined or user defined);
+Default display configurations and operational modes including user-defined display modes (i.e., pre-defined or user defined)

-Mode and status awareness; and
+Mode and status awareness.

-Information display.
+Information display

 Guidance is also given related to Human Machine Interface (HMI).